linhdnguyen23/Archive/README.md

 appname command <optional args>
 ```

-As shown above, "appname" is the name of your executable.
-"Command" is the name of the command your program is being asked to execute.
+As shown above, "appname" is the name of your executable. "command" is the name of the command your program is being asked to execute.
 This _may_ be followed by an <optional> list of arguments.
-Some commands require multiple arguments, while others require not at all.
+Some commands require multiple arguments, while others require none at all.
 A complete list of commands and associated arguments is provided later in this document.

 For example, your program must be able to respond to a command-line request to display the application version number.
 To show the version number, a user will initiate the following command: